Dr. Reza Khazaie, DDS, Prosthodontist

 Dental implants are the preferred solution for replacing several missing teeth.

 Just as with one missing tooth, several missing teeth can be easily treated with dental implants.
-Implant supported teeth are permanently fixed in the mouth, unlike removable appliances like dentures.
+Implant-supported teeth are permanently fixed in the mouth, unlike removable appliances like dentures.
 They don’t slip or click, and there is no worry about them moving or falling out when speaking, eating, or participating in activities.
 And because dental implants are placed directly into the bone, they help preserve the jawbone and prevent bone deterioration.

 Another traditional approach to treating multiple missing teeth has been to use partial dentures.
 These are appliances made of plastic and metal that clip to adjacent healthy teeth to fill the gaps created by missing teeth.

-Replacing All of Your Teeth With Dental Implants
+Replacing All Your Teeth with Dental Implants

 Also, it is estimated that an additional 30 million people have bad teeth and periodontal disease and will face losing all of their teeth shortly.

 The traditional approach to replacing a full set of missing teeth has been to use full dentures.
-A full denture is a set of artificial teeth that rest on the gum line, and can often provide an excellent cosmetic result.
+A full denture is a set of artificial teeth that rest on the gum line and can often provide an excellent cosmetic result.
 However, dentures have some fundamental problems.

 Dental implants have proven to be an ideal solution for those missing all of their teeth on one or both arches:

-A full arch of teeth can now be replaced with just four implants, without bone grafting.
+A full arch of teeth can now be replaced with just four implants without bone grafting.

 Dental implants have proven to be the preferred approach to replacing a full set of missing teeth, and are a much better solution than dentures.
 But choosing the right dental implant treatment plan can be confusing.

-In the past, one of the drawbacks to dental implants has been that the procedure is complicated, involving several different dentists, or specialists, and taking many months to complete.
+In the past, one of the drawbacks to dental implants has been that the procedure is complicated, involving several different dentists or specialists, and taking many months to complete.
 Many dentists still use this approach, but not Willow Pass Dental Care.

 At Willow Pass Dental Care, patients often receive their dental implants and beautiful new teeth all on the same day.
 We can do this because we have all the specialists in one location.

 Dental implants can restore you to an active lifestyle.
-Swim, ski, give business presentations and eat what you like without worrying about your teeth slipping or falling out.
+Swim, ski, give business presentations, and eat what you like without worrying about your teeth slipping or falling out.

 Dental implants look and feel like your natural teeth.
 Dental implants are anchored into your jaw and can last a lifetime.

 With poor-fitting dentures, replacement teeth can slip within the mouth, causing you to mumble or slur words.

 Because dental implants are fixed and function like natural teeth, they eliminate the discomfort caused by removable dentures.

 Dental implants work like your permanent teeth, which allow you to eat your favorite foods with confidence and without pain or discomfort.

 Dental implants give you back a terrific smile and help you feel better about yourself.

 Because nearby teeth need not be altered to support an implant, more of your teeth are left intact, improving long-term oral health.

 Dental implants are very durable and will last many years.
 With good care, dental implants can last a lifetime.

 Removable dentures can be uncomfortable, inconvenient, and embarrassing.
-They are troublesome to clean and often require the use of messy pastes and creams to keep them from slipping.
+They are troublesome to clean and often require messy pastes and creams to keep them from slipping.

-Am I a candidate for Dental Implants?
+Am I A Candidate for Dental Implants?

 Almost anyone that has lost a tooth, several teeth, or even all of their teeth is a candidate for Dental Implants.
-In fact, the profession has undergone significant advances in the capabilities of dental restoration.
+The profession has undergone significant advances in the capabilities of dental restoration.

-The aesthetic presentation is very important in our society.
+The aesthetic presentation is significant in our society.
 One may feel ashamed of a missing front tooth.
-In many cases, the use of dental crowns, dental bridges, and partial dentures don’t present an acceptable solution.
+In many cases, dental crowns, dental bridges, and partial dentures don’t present an acceptable solution.
 A dental implant can be very natural in appearance.
 Current dental implant restorative techniques are the best alternative to your original teeth!